otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 To validate a prekey, use the following checks.
 If any of them fail, ignore the prekey:

-    Check if the user profile is unexpired
+    Check if the user profile is not expired
-    Check if the version of the prekey message matches the version in the user profile
+    Check if the OTR version of the prekey message matches one of the versions signed in the user profile
-    Check if this verified version is supported by the receiver
+    Check if the user profile version is supported by the receiver

 If one prekey is received: